-- 21. The need to minimize design changes served an important business need for BOEING.
-If airline pilots did not require costly and time-consuming training in the new aircraft because it was viewed as merely an update to the familiar 737NG, it would make the 737 MAX 8 cheaper for airlines to operate.
-This in turn would make the price for the 737 MAX 8 more competitive relative to the Airbus A320neo and far more profitable for BOEING. - Thus, BOEING needed the 737 MAX 8 aircraft to be more fuel efficient and also handle similarly to the 737NG.
+22. The need to minimize design changes served an important business need for BOEING.
+If airline pilots did not require costly and time-consuming training in the new aircraft because it was viewed as merely an update to the familiar 737NG, it would make the 737 MAX

+- 23. Thus, BOEING needed the 737 MAX aircraft to be more fuel efficient and also handle similarly to the 737NG.
 The MAX aircraft was able to achieve this new fuel efficiency, in part, due to the model's larger engines, the CFM LEAP-1B Engine.
-However, adding the larger engines triggered cascading design and engineering changes for the aircraft, the same ripple of changes James Albaugh, BOEING's commercial airplanes chief executive, had predicted back in 2011 when criticizing Airbus' A320neo. - The larger engines could not be mounted in the same location as the engines on the 737NG so they had to be moved farther forward on the plane, which in turn required moving the forward landing gear.
-The more powerful engines, coupled with their new location, caused the 737 MAX 8 to handle differently from the 737NG by changing the plane's lift characteristics.
-A 737NG pilot operating the 737 MAX 8 would find that the 737 MAX 8 would ascend faster and at a higher angle, increasing the risk of a stall.

-24. As BOEING's business leaders required engineers to contain the level of change to avoid pilot retraining and make the 737 MAX 8 more marketable, BOEING now needed to engineer a band-aid to fix the aircraft's handling issues created by the larger and more powerful engines.
+However, adding the larger engines triggered cascading design and engineering changes for the aircraft, the same ripple of changes James Albaugh, BOEING's commercial airplanes chief executive, had predicted back in 2011 when criticizing Airbus' A320neo. - 24.
+The larger engines could not be mounted in the same location as the engines on the 737NG so they had to be moved further forward on the plane, which in turn required moving the forward landing gear.
+The more powerful engines, coupled with their new location, caused the 737 MAX to handle differently from the 737NG by changing the plane's lift characteristics.
+A 737NG pilot operating the 737 MAX would find that the 737 MAX would ascend faster and at a higher angle, increasing the risk of a stall. - 25.
+As BOEING's business leaders required engineers to contain the level of change to avoid pilot retraining and make the 737 MAX more marketable, BOEING now needed to engineer a band-aid to fix the aircraft's handling issues created by the larger and more powerful engines.